MezliniSelim29/Jenkins/README.md

-this readme file it's just simple task in tutriol thank you for the check  :)
+this readme file it's just simple task in tutorial thank you for the check  :)